fmilitao/shopper/README.md

 ---

 Goals:
- - [ ] Synchronize to Google Sheets:
+ - Import/export to Google Sheets + Clipboard
-    - [ ] Create new model
-    - [ ] Load existing model
-    - [ ] Save model
-    - [ ] Update model, including deletion
-    - [ ] What about open spreadsheet by name?

- - [ ] Save to local storage, so synchronization does not need to happen immediately
+ - Save to local storage, so synchronization does not need to happen immediately
- - [ ] Simple list filtering to filter by store, category, or something else
+ - Simple list filtering to filter by store, category, or something else
- - [ ] Add price when marking as done, estimate the final cost of the list
+ - Add price when marking as done, estimate the final cost of the list
- - [ ] Price tracking
+ - Price tracking?

- - [ ] Make project public when MVP-ready
+> Make project public when MVP-ready
 > This needs an API key or permission that I still need to figure out how to store.
 Could it be just locked to an URL?

 ## Useful Links